yui-mhcp/text_to_speech/README.md

 \* Check my [Siamese Networks project](https://github.com/yui-mhcp/siamese_networks) for more information about the `models/siamese` module

-Note that some parts of the training notebooks may not properly work as they are quite old but the main training scripts should work properly as well as the `speech_to_text` notebook.

 ## Available features

 - **Text-To-Speech** (module `models.tts`) :